intel/asynch_mode_nginx/README.md

 engine, such as Intel&reg; QAT.

-An SSL Engine Framework is introduced to provide a more powerful and flexible mechanism to configure Nginx SSL engine direclty in the Nginx configuration file (`nginx.conf`).
+An SSL Engine Framework is introduced to provide a more powerful and flexible mechanism to configure Nginx SSL engine directly in the Nginx configuration file (`nginx.conf`).

 ### ssl_engine configuration